Community & Stakeholder Consultative Committee (CSCC)

 - Reviewing, evaluating and reporting on the effectiveness of the committee;

 - Providing feedback to the committee and Delburn Wind Farm on any relevant matters that arise from a review or evaluation.
-Such matters will be discussed with both the project team and the CCC members and any actions agreed;
+Such matters will be discussed with both the project team and the CSCC members and any actions agreed;

 - Reviewing and endorsing any new nominations for vacant positions on the committee; and